Privacy Policy — No Panic

 - advertising SDKs;

-- Facebook SDK, TikTok SDK, AppsFlyer, Adjust, Branch, or similar attribution SDKs;
+- TikTok SDK, AppsFlyer, Adjust, Branch, or other attribution SDKs;

 - push notification services (FCM/APNs messaging is not integrated, even though Firebase Core is present).